 Below are examples of SUBTOTAL configured to SUM, COUNT, and AVERAGE the values in a range.
 Notice the only difference is the value used for the function_num argument:

 =SUBTOTAL(109,range) // SUM =SUBTOTAL(103,range) // COUNT =SUBTOTAL(101,range) // AVERAGE

 In the worksheet shown above, the formulas in C4 and F4 are:

 =SUBTOTAL(3,B7:B19) // count visible =SUBTOTAL(9,F7:F19) // sum visible

-SUBTOTAL behavior is controlled by the function_num argument, which is provided as a numeric value.
-There are 11 functions available, each with two options, as seen in the table below.
+The calculation performed by SUBTOTAL is determined by the function_num argument, which is given as a number.
+There are 11 calculations total, each with two options, as seen below.
 Notice these values are "paired" (e.g. 1-101, 2-102, 3-103, and so on).
 This is related to how SUBTOTAL deals with manually hidden rows.
-When function_num is between 1-11, SUBTOTAL includes cells that have been manually hidden.
-When function_num is between 101-111, SUBTOTAL excludes values in rows that have been manually hidden.
+When function_num is between 1-11, SUBTOTAL includes rows that have been manually hidden.
+When function_num is between 101-111, SUBTOTAL excludes rows that have been manually hidden.

 |Function||Include hidden||Ignore hidden|

 Note: SUBTOTAL always ignores values in cells that are hidden with a filter.
 Values in rows that have been "filtered out" are never included, regardless of function_num.